pmem/pmdk/doc/libpmemobj.3.md

 transaction will be rolled-back, restoring the consistent state of the memory pool from the moment when the transaction was started.

 Note that transactions do not provide the atomicity with respect to other threads.
-All the modifications performed within the transactions are immediately visible to other threads, and this is the responsibility of the program to implement a proper thread synchronization mechanism.
+All the modifications performed within the transactions are immediately visible to other threads, and it is the responsibility of a programer to implement a proper thread synchronization mechanism.

-Each transaction is visible only for the thread that started it.
+Each transaction is visible only to the thread that started it.
 No other threads can add operations, commit or abort the transaction initiated by another thread.
-There may be multiple open transactions on given memory pool at the same time, but only one transaction per thread.
+There may be multiple open transactions from multiple threads on a single memory pool at the same time.

-Nested transactions are supported but flattened.
-Committing the nested transaction does not commit the outer transaction, however errors in the nested transaction are propagated up to the outermost level, resulting in the interruption of the entire transaction.

 Please see the **CAVEATS** section for known limitations of the transactional API.